 The JBL Endurance Peak are a truly wireless variant of the JBL Endurance Sprint.
 They’re both sporty, well-built in-ear headphones with a durable, rubberized finish that is great for running or use at the gym.
-They sound very similar too, with a neutral and versatile sound profile that lends itself well to a wide variety of music genres.
+They sound very similar, with a neutral and versatile sound profile that lends itself well to a wide variety of music genres.
 The biggest difference between these two models lies in the battery – since the Endurance Peak are truly wireless, they take a hit to their continuous playtime and last for only 4 hours on a charge compared to the Sprint’s 9 hours of battery life.
 On the upside, the Peak’s charging case can carry up to 24 hours of additional battery life.
 Unfortunately, they have a finicky control scheme and aren’t the most comfortable in-ears, but they’re a versatile pair of earbuds that are decent for most uses.

-The JBL Endurance Peak have a very sporty yet well-built look, with dense, rubberized earbuds and thick ear-hooks.
+The JBL Endurance Peak have a very sporty and well-built look, with dense, rubberized earbuds and thick ear hooks.
 They have a magnetic base behind each earbud that the ear-hooks snap onto, allowing you to easily clip the headphones on a bag or keychain.
 They have a flashy design and, like the JBL Endurance Sprint Truly Wireless, are available in red, blue, or black.

-The JBL Endurance Peak are decently comfortable but do take a while to adjust.
-The ear hooks are fairly malleable and fit well behind your ears, but it can take a couple tries to get the twist-to-lock wearing style right.
-They come with 3 different tip sizes and are comfortable enough for sports and most casual uses, but won’t be ideal for longer listening sessions.
-However, the in-ear fit might not be as comfortable for everyone and some will feel ear fatigue after a while.
+The JBL Endurance Peak Truly Wireless are decently comfortable.
+The ear hooks are fairly malleable and fit well behind your ears, but it can take a couple of tries to get the twist-to-lock wearing style right.
+They come with three different tip sizes and are comfortable enough for sports and most casual uses, but won’t be ideal for longer listening sessions.
+However, the in-ear fit may not be as comfortable for everyone and some may feel ear fatigue after a while.

-Their control scheme is identical to that of the JBL Endurance Sprint.
+Their control scheme is identical to that of the JBL Endurance Sprint Wireless.
 The right earbud manages all call and music controls through touch gestures.
 Swiping up and down controls the volume and you can take or end calls, pause, skip, or rewind tracks by tapping the touch-sensitive surface.
 Unfortunately, this surface is rather small and feels overly sensitive – it can be difficult for commands to register accurately, and sometimes commands will activate by simply repositioning the earbuds, which is annoying.
 On the bright side, they turn on/off automatically when putting them on or taking them off, which is convenient.

 The Endurance Peak are very easy to carry around on your person.
 Even though they have ear hooks that are quite large in comparison to other models like the Anker SoundBuds Curve, the Peak are quite compact and should still easily fit into most pockets and bags.
 They also have a clip mechanism that makes them easy to attach to a bag or keychain.